 Here we’ll cover the two latter elements.

-IMPORTANT: If you want to monitor the air quality in your home (and you should) the better options are; uRAD A3, IQAir AVP, Awair Element, and a few others.
-The A3 provides the most useful information but requires a bit of computer knowledge.
+IMPORTANT – Air Quality Monitoring: If you want to monitor the air quality in your home (and you should) the better options are; IQAir AVP, Awair Element, and a few others.
 IQAir is my favorite for most people and is easy to use.
 AVOID Foobot along with any others that do not have an actual NDIR CO2 sensor.
+Note that the uRAD A3 has recently been found to have some significant errors in CO2 measurements so I no longer recommend any uRAD products.

 A Bad Hood